Future NEMP development

 Version 2 of the draft NEMP is available at the following links:

-Written submissions can be emailed to PFASstandards@environment.gov.au at any time from 1 March to 31 May 2019.
+Written submissions can be emailed to PFASstandards@environment.gov.au at any time from 1 March to 21 June 2019.
+Note this deadline has been extended from the original deadline of 31 May 2019.
 The optional response template (PDF; Word) may be helpful to assist in providing feedback.
-We request that you use the subject line “Submission on PFAS Draft NEMP version 2” when emailing a response.
+We request that you use the subject line "Submission on PFAS Draft NEMP version 2" when emailing a response.

 It is preferred that submissions do not contain confidential elements to be consistent with a transparent review and decision making process.